Quick overview

 If you answer “yes” to two of these questions, you should address the audit.
 Ideally with an accountant, tax advisor or lawyer.

-If you’re not sure whether you’re subject to a statutory audit, use our online legal advice service to quickly and reliably confirm whether you need to be audited or whether you’re not.
+If you’re unsure whether the mandatory audit applies to you, use our online legal advice service to quickly and reliably confirm whether you need to have an audit or whether you are not subject to the obligation.

 Even if an audit seems like a scarecrow at first glance and involves a certain administrative burden, it can also be beneficial for your company.
 An independent verification of the figures will not only help you when negotiating with investors or banks, but also for internal process control.
 We can help you navigate this area too – in a human, understandable and, above all, reliable way.